 The project involved improvement of an existing developed lot.
-The developer retained five (5) existing apartments, approximately 800 square feet of commercial space and constructed six (6) additional apartments, one (I) of which is a moderate income rental unit.
-The certificate of occupancy of the existing building was issued on July 5, 2007 and the certificate of Flemington Electric building at the corner of Main Street and occupancy for the new building, which includes the affordable unit, was issued on June 21, 2007.
+The developer retained five (5) existing apartments, approximately 800 square feet of commercial space and constructed six (6) additional apartments, one (1) of which is a moderate income rental unit.
+The certificate of occupancy of the existing building was issued on July 5, 2007 and the certificate of occupancy for the new building, which includes the affordable unit, was issued on June 21, 2007.